 Enhancing your employability by increasing practical skills needed for a future job.

 Course schedule details can be found in MyTimetable.

 Log in with your ULCN account, and add this course using the 'Add timetable' button.

 Mode of instruction

-Halfway through the internship: check-in by the student by email to evaluate if the internship is progressing according to plan.
+Halfway: the student checks in by email with the coordinator to evaluate whether the internship is progressing according to plan;

-A retake consists of an improvement of the internship report within 3 weeks after you received the grade of the first submission.
+A retake consists of an improvement of the internship report within three weeks after you received the grade of the first submission.
 This new grade will have a maximum grade of 7.0.

 All assessment deadlines (exams, retakes, paper deadlines etc.) can be found in MyTimetable.

 Log in with your ULCN account, and add this course using the 'Add timetable' button.
 To view the assessment deadline(s), make sure to select the course with a code ending in T and/or R.

 The report needs to be handed in after 6 working weeks of the last internship day.